Israel steps up Gaza offensive, kills senior Hamas figures

 Israel carried out an intense barrage of airstrikes just after sunrise, striking dozens of targets in several minutes that set off bone-rattling explosions across Gaza.
 Airstrikes continued throughout the day, filling the sky with pillars of smoke.

-At nightfall, the streets of Gaza City resembled a ghost town as people huddled indoors on the final night of Ramadan.
+At nightfall, the streets of Gaza City resembled a ghost town as people huddled indoors on the final night of Islam’s holiest month of Ramadan.
 The evening, followed by the Eid al-Fitr holiday, is usually a time of vibrant night life, shopping and crowded restaurants.

 “There is nowhere to run.
 There is nowhere to hide,” said Zeyad Khattab, a 44-year-old pharmacist who fled with a dozen other relatives to a family home in central Gaza after bombs pounded his apartment building in Gaza City.
 “That terror is impossible to describe.”